vindrek/merkletree-java/README.md

 Why recursion?
 While using imperative loops would've been the go-to style (and more performant) to use with Java, the author finds that the algorithm of tree building is best explained recursively.
 Moreover, a top-down "divide and conquer" strategy implemented in some functional programming language could further improve the declarativeness/verbosity and make the code more maintainable (with a trade-off of some effectiveness).

-To showcase root hash signing procedure, the application includes dummy calls to GuardTime's KSI SDK for the root hash signing procedure.
+To showcase root hash signing procedure, the application includes dummy calls to Guardtime's KSI SDK for the root hash signing procedure.

 ### Performance